 Students have a choice of bringing lunch or buying a hot lunch at school.
 The hot lunch program follows the federally approved nutrition standards that became effective July 1, 2015.
 Food or drink with high sugar content will not be served through the hot lunch program.
-Each month a menu is published by the FSP Food Services and it is posted online.
-Families that are interested in having their student receive free hot lunch must contact our lunch coordinator at stthomas@fsplunch.com with 48 hours notice.
+Each month a menu is published by our Food Services.
+Families that are interested in having their student receive free hot lunch must contact our lunch coordinator through the school office.

 Free and Reduced Lunches are available to those families who are eligible.
-Applications for Free and Reduced Lunches are provided through FSP.
+Applications for Free and Reduced Lunches are provided through the Lunch Coordinator.
 All families are encouraged to apply for school lunches at the start of the year, even if they do not plan on ordering them.
-Forms can also be requested from the Lunch Coordinator- stthomas@fsplunch.com.
+Forms can also be requested from the Lunch Coordinator.
+The hot lunch Program is provided by a 3rd party vendor not St. Thomas the Apostle School